Below is a list of frequently asked questions about Skanska by topic or area. If you do not find the question you are looking for, please contact us.

 Yes, more info is found at Sustainability case studies.

-What is our Corporate Community Involvement strategy focusing on?
+What is your Community Investment strategy focusing on?

 - Education: focusing on Safety, Green and Technical.